Westford Knight: Early references

-The rock and carving are first mentioned in print in an 1873 edition of the "Gazetteer of Massachusetts" and was described as "There upon its face a rude figure, supposed to have been cut by some Indian Artist."
-In an 1883 town history, the carving is described as "A broad ledge which crops out near the house of William Kitteredge has upon its surface grooves made by glaciers.
+The rock and carving are first mentioned in print in Elias Nason's 1874 Gazetteer of Massachusetts: "a rude figure, supposed to have been cut by some Indian artist."
+In an 1883 town history, the carving is described: "A broad ledge which crops out near the house of William Kitteredge has upon its surface grooves made by glaciers.
 Rude outlines of the human face have been traced upon it, and the figure is said to be the work of Indians."
-The carving was subsequently interpreted not as a human figure but as a broken Norse Sword by William Goodwin in his book on the America's Stonehenge site.

-Frank Glynn, president of the Archaeological Society of Connecticut, re-located the carving and following discussions with T. C. Lethbridge about Goodwin's theory, chalked in a full figure in 1954, resembling a medieval knight, with a sword and shield, and he is usually said to be the "discoverer of the Westford Knight."
-It was Lethbridge who suggested to Glynn that the sword was not of Viking origin, but was "a hand-and-a-half wheel pommel sword" common in 14th century North Britain.
+The carving was subsequently interpreted not as a human figure but as a broken Viking sword by William Goodwin, owner of the nearby Mystery Hill attraction, in his 1946 book The Ruins of Great Ireland in New England.
+Frank Glynn, president of the Archaeological Society of Connecticut, located the carving and, following discussions with T. C. Lethbridge about Goodwin's theory, in 1954 chalked in a full figure resembling a medieval knight with sword and shield.
+Glynn is usually said to be the "discoverer of the Westford Knight."
+It was Lethbridge who suggested to Glynn that the sword was not of Viking origin, but was "a hand-and-a-half wheel pommel sword" of the type common in 14th-century North Britain.